abtion/guidelines/career_development/ladder.md

 #### simple
 -[ ]
 #### test-driven
--[ ] Can start a project from scratch and setup testing frameworks; has an opinion about which frameworks to use; can mock http requests and understands where these tests will potentially fail
+-[ ] Can start a project from scratch and setup testing frameworks.
+-[ ] Has an opinion about which frameworks to use.
+-[ ] Can mock http requests and understands where these tests will potentially fail.
+-[ ] Can integrate CI.
 #### iterative
 -[ ] works with red-green-refactor, actively uses pomodoros,
 #### communication